SERVICES SBWIS PROVIDES

 Footwear fund

-We recognize the expense and limited selection of options for our members so this fund was established and replenished Giving Tuesday, 2023 and an Anonymous donor in 2024.
-This reimbursement fund contributes up to $50.00 to our members (age 3 years and older) towards your purchase of shoes, boots, socks, adaptive footwear, specialty footwear.
-Reimbursement can be requested for up to $50.00 one time per calendar year by completing this form and submitting via email proof of purchase/payment.
-Thank you to our Giving Tuesday donors and the Anonymous donor that made this fund possible.
+We recognize the expense and limited selection of options of appropriate shoes, socks, slippers and boots for our members.
+We are able to offer this service thanks to a generous contribution from Dr. Scholl Foundation.
+This reimbursement fund contributes up to $75.00 to our members (age 2 years and older) towards your purchase of shoes, boots, socks, adaptive footwear, specialty footwear.
+Reimbursement can be requested by completing this form.
+You are eligible until you reach the $75 per year cap.
+In addition to submitting this form please submit via email, proof of purchase/payment.

 CLICK TO COMPLETE AND SUBMIT REIMBURSEMENT REQUEST